Bi-Lo parent selling 38 SC supermarkets, including 5 in Charleston area, to rival chain

 The deal announced Wednesday includes several supermarkets in or near the Charleston region, including two locations in Summerville and one each in Walterboro, St. George and Edisto Beach.

-The sale will leave Bi-Lo with six stores in the tri-county area.
+The sale will leave Bi-Lo with six stores in the tri-county area and about 45 in South Carolina.

-Other changes could be on the horizon for the chain.
+Other changes could be on the horizon for the chain, which was started in 1961 in the Upstate.
 Parent company Southeastern Grocers said Wednesday that it "is actively exploring strategic options" for the other Bi-Lo locations it owns.
+It did not elaborate but said it is phasing out the Bi-Lo banner.

 Financial terms of the Food Lion sale were not disclosed.
-The deal is expected to close in April 2021, when branding will begin to change on storefronts.
+The deal is expected to close in April 2021, when signage will begin to change on storefronts.

-As part of the transaction, Jacksonville, Fla.-based Southeastern Grocers is selling Food Lion another 24 stores in North Carolina and Georgia that operate under the Bi-Lo or Harveys brands.
+As part of the transaction, Jacksonville, Fla.-based Southeastern Grocers is selling Food Lion another 24 stores in North Carolina and Georgia that operate under the Bi-Lo and Harvey's brands.

 Salisbury, N.C.-based Food Lion said the 62 supermarkets it's buying will add about 4,650 workers to its payroll.